joshuaeh/Herbie-Fully-Loaded/README.md

 | 32 | Albedo |  |  |  | 999 |  | Estimated using the land use category.
 See [9] |
 | 33 | Liquid Precipitation Depth | mm |  |  | 999 |  | NOAA *1 hour forecast* Total Precipitation.
 See [9] |
 | 34 | Liquid Precipitation Quantity | hr |  |  | 99 |  | Calculated.
 The interval 33 accumulates over, which is 1 hour. |

+In summary, the following values are used by EnergyPlus:

+The following variables are provided directly by NOAA analysis:

+The following variables are estimated using NOAA 1h forecasts:

+The following variables are calculated or estimated:

+### Notes

+#### 1) Calculating Extraterrestrial Horizontal Radiation